Hashimkhann1/instagram-clone/README.md

 # Instagram Clone

 - Splash view is completed
+- Auth Ui is completed
-- Working on Auth view
+- Working on home UI
+-